vojtechsisma/tailwind-workshop/src/solutions/03-animations/README.md

 # 03-animations

-Try out some basic animation classes as spin, ping etc. bundled with tailwind on the cardss created in previous tasks
+Try out some basic animation classes as spin, ping etc. bundled with tailwind on the cards created in previous tasks.

 ## Useful links